-B. Case Records: The Welfare Director shall maintain case records Formatted: Font: Georgia, Bold containing, at a minimum, the following information: Formatted: Font: (Default) Georgia, 12 pt
+B. Case Records: The Welfare Director shall maintain case records containing, at a minimum, the following information:

 - 1. The complete application for assistance, including an authorization signed by the applicant allowing the Welfare Director to release, obtain or verify all pertinent information in the course of assisting the recipient. - 2.
 The results of the investigation and verification of information. - 3.
 Copies of all documents presented by the applicant/recipient to verify assets, income, work search, and applications to other sources of assistance as required by the Welfare Director. - 4.
 Written grounds for approval or denial of an application, contained in a Notice of Decision.